 Since I consider myself an honorary citizen of the UK (until I can be an actual one – dare to dream), this Bakewell Cake needed to happen.

 How to Make this Bakewell Cake

-For the cake layers I used my very favourite almond cake recipe.
+For the cake layers I used my very favorite almond cake recipe.
 I’ve raved about this recipe before and have used it, or versions of it numerous times.
-Swapping some of the regular flour with almond flour makes such a delicious flavour and texture difference.
+Swapping some of the regular flour with almond flour makes such a delicious flavor and texture difference.

 Raspberry Simple Syrup